 What You Can Do For The Future

-Regardless of how you get paid (early or regular,) this December end-of-month pay period is going to be 18 days long.
-Plan ahead now so that your December doesn’t have any additional stress – goodness knows that the holidays can be stressful enough without money troubles, especially during the holiday season.
+Regardless of how you get paid (early or regular,) this August and November end-of-month pay periods are going to be 18 days long.
+Plan ahead now so that your August and November don’t have any additional stress – goodness knows that life can be stressful enough without money troubles, especially during the holiday season.